workfloworchestrator/example-orchestrator/README.md

 ### How to use

-human workflows regarding the delivery of products to customers are often comprehensive.
+Human workflows regarding the delivery of products to customers are often comprehensive.
 To limit the scope of this example orchestrator, but still show the BCP while automating procedures, only inventory management and provisioning are modeled.
 The implemented products and